Juliane-W/carmen-rvp/README.md

 Clone this github repository to always have the most up-to-date version.
 An executable version for Windows and Mac will be coming soon.

-# Preparation of the assignment sheet
+## Preparation of the assignment sheet
 The assignment sheet can be downloaded from this repository. \
-Samples controls have to be named EC, NTC, NDC, CPC \
+Samples controls have to be named 'EC', 'NTC', 'NDC', 'CPC'. \
 The control assay without crRNA has to be called 'no-crRNA' and the assay for RNaseP has to be called 'RNaseP' or 'RNAseP'.

 ## Workflow